Tknika/iombian/README.md

 ## Installation

-The installation of the distribution is done in the same way as with any version of Raspbian.
+The installation of the distribution is done in the same way as with any version of Raspberry Pi OS.
 These are the recommended steps to follow:

 - Download Etcher from its [website](https://www.balena.io/etcher/).